 Experts on topics currently in the news

-Melissa Byrnes, assistant professor of history at Southwestern, helped put the practice of looting art into perspective with a piece that appeared in the Austin American-Statesman April 6, 2014:
+World War I officially started on July 28, 1914.
+Melissa Byrnes, assistant professor of history at Southwestern, helped put the 100th anniversary of the start of this war in perspective with a piece that appeared in the Austin American-Statesman July 27, 2014:

 Read more here.